ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/single_responsibility/README.md

 for designing flexible software.

-Now when we design a speaker class like `BestSoundSpeaker`, by using the `PlayableSoundFormat` interface, this is how we get the speaker to "not care" about the audio file type (as mentioned previously):
+Now when we design a speaker class like `BestSoundSpeaker`, by using the `PlayableSoundFormat` interface, this is how we get the speaker to 'not care' about the audio file type (as mentioned previously):

 ```python